 Many celebrate Days of the Dead with a rich, sweet yeast Day of the Dead bread recipe.
 The recipes are modeled after the altar breads that are special feast-day offerings in Europe.
 The Mexican imagination placed a new spin on it by shaping the loaves into different images.
 The famous pan de muerto (bread of death) comes in the shape of human figures, alligators, lizards, and other animals, though most often skulls and crossbones or teardrops and crosses, all gaily decorated with colored sugar crystals.–Zarela Mártinez

-Yes, some cultures celebrate their dead, rather, their dearly departed with bread.
-Actually, they celebrate the life lived prior to the dead part.
-And what better way to do that than a slightly sweet, eminently tender, Day of the Dead bread recipe?
-Certain commonalities exist across all recipes, although some recipes stir a little anise into the dough while others glaze the baked bread with colored sugar.
-But all of them tend to decorate the top of the loaf with some sort of symbolic shape, such as a bone to symbolize a lost soul, tears to express sorrow, or, well, you catch the drift.
+Certain commonalities exist across all Day of the Dead bread recipes, although there are plenty of variances.
+Some recipes stir a little anise into the dough.
+Others glaze the baked bread with colored sugar.
+But all of them tend to decorate the top of the loaf with some sort of symbolic shape, such as a bone for a lost soul, tears to express sorrow, or any other soulful expression.

 Day of the Dead Bread Recipe